danhjun/ITE-253/README.md

       - Drive Letter: Select "J:"
       - Reconnect: Check this option to make the mapping persistent
       - Label as: Optionally, provide a label for the drive, like "User Drive"
-      - Hide/Show this drive: Choose the desired option based on whether you want to hide or show the drive
+      - Hide/Show this drive: Choose the desired option based on whether you want to hide or show the drive (Can leave as default)
-      - Hide/Show all drives: You can choose to leave this as default
+      - Hide/Show all drives: You can choose to leave this as default (Can leave as default)

 4. Refresh Group Policy on Client Computers:
    - To make the changes take effect immediately, you can force a Group Policy update on the client computers by running `gpupdate /force` on each client machine, or simply wait for the next Group Policy refresh cycle